samjbobb/vite-hono-spa-public/README.md

 - One package, no monorepo headache
 - Vite dev server running both frontend and backend with HMR in development, no need to run two separate servers
 - Vite handling build for both frontend and backend
+- Tests with vitest
+- Prettier + Eslint
+- Deploy with Fly.io

 ## Resources